 - Seek support from those who can maintain privacy, but not complete confidentiality

-A student, regardless of whether or not they have reported the incident to the College, are encouraged to report the incident to the police.
+A student, regardless of whether or not they have reported the incident to the College, is encouraged to report the incident to the police.

-A student who desires that details of the incident be kept confidential should speak with the following individuals:
+A student who desires that details of an incident be kept confidential should speak with any of the following individuals:

 - Counselors with the Gustavus Counseling Center, 507-933-7027